 Please contact the FSBL Commissioner as these types of situations are addressed on a case by cases basis.

 There is a physical limit to the number of players we can accept as this is governed by the availability of gym space for practices and games as well as the number of volunteers we have to coach and provide instruction.
-Registrations are accepted on a FIRST COME, FIRST SERVED through our on line registration service.
+Registrations are accepted on a FIRST COME, FIRST SERVED basis through our online registration service.
 In addition, all players must be evaluated so that we can attempt to make the teams as balanced in talent as possible.
-If you miss the late registration deadline we can not accept your child.
+If you miss the late registration deadline we cannot guarantee your child a position on a team.

 The league reserves, through Loudoun County Parks and Recreation, the use of the school gyms for practices and games.
 This, combined with the need to make the teams as balanced in talent as possible, makes it very difficult to accept late registrations.
 To discourage parents from registering their child late we charge a $50 late fee.
 Some leagues charge a 100% late fee and other do not accept late registrations at all.
 We encourage everyone to register early!

 What is the League's refund policy???